ADD CONDITION

 Warnings and Precautions

-This product is for external use only, so please avoid applying it to wounds or damaged skin, and do not use it with a heating pad.
-If you notice redness in the area you’re treating, it’s best to consult your doctor before using the product.
-While using it, be careful to keep it away from your eyes and mucous membranes, and avoid wrapping the area too tightly.
+This product is intended for external use only, so please avoid applying it to wounds or damaged skin.
+It's important not to use it with a heating pad, and you should steer clear of contact with your eyes and mucous membranes.
+If you notice any redness in the area you're treating, consult your doctor before using the product.
+Additionally, when applying, do not wrap the area tightly with a bandage.

-If your condition worsens, symptoms last longer than 7 days, or if they clear up and then return within a few days, stop using the product and contact your doctor.
-Additionally, if you experience excessive skin irritation, discontinue use and seek medical advice.
-Always keep this product out of reach of children, and if it is swallowed, seek medical help or contact a Poison Control Center immediately.
+If your condition worsens, if symptoms last longer than 7 days, or if they clear up and then return within a few days, stop using the product and reach out to your doctor.
+You should also discontinue use and seek medical advice if you experience excessive skin irritation.
+Keep this product out of children's reach, and if it is swallowed, seek medical help or contact a Poison Control Center immediately.

 Overdose